 THE WAY OF SALVATION

-We believe that all the redeemed are kept by God’s power and are thus secure in Christ forever.
+We hold that all the redeemed are kept secure by the power of God in Christ forever.
 We believe that eternal life is the present possession of every believer (John 6:37-40, 10:27-30; Romans 8:1, 38-39; I Corinthians 1:4-8; I Peter 1:4-5; Jude 1, 2).
 This assurance is based on the faithfulness of God, who has promised to keep and protect His people, and on the finished work of Jesus Christ, who has paid the penalty for our sins and secured our eternal salvation.

-We believe in the autonomy of the local church free of any external authority or control.
-Christ is the only head of the church (Acts 13:1-4,15:19-31, 20:28; Romans 16:1, 4; I Corinthians 3:9,16; 5:4-7,13; I Peter 5:1-4).
+We also believe in the autonomy of the local church, which is free from external authority or control.
+Christ alone is the head of the church (Acts 13:1-4,15:19-31, 20:28; Romans 16:1, 4; I Corinthians 3:9,16; 5:4-7,13; I Peter 5:1-4).
 This means that the local church has the right to govern its own affairs without interference from outside sources.
 As such, the local church is responsible for choosing its own leaders, making its own decisions, and carrying out its own mission according to the guidance of the Holy Spirit and the teachings of the New Testament.

 THE ORDINANCES OF THE CHURCH

-Our belief is centered on the recognition of two ordinances, namely baptism by immersion in water and the Lord’s Supper as a Scriptural means of testimony for local churches in this age (Matthew.
+Our belief is centered on the recognition of two ordinances, namely baptism by immersion in water and the Lord’s Supper, as Scriptural means of testimony for local churches in this age (Matthew.
 28:19-20; Acts 2:41-42, 18:18; I Corinthians 11:23-26).

 THE RETURN OF CHRIST

-We believe the “Blessed Hope” of our Lord’s return is literal, personal, visible, imminent, premillennial, and pretribulational.
-Believers will be caught up to be with the Lord prior to the seven years of tribulation, and at the end of the tribulation Christ will return with His saints to establish His thousand-year reign on the earth (I Thessalonians 4:13-18; Titus 2:13; I Thessalonians 1:10; Revelation 3:10; Zechariah 14:4-11; Revelation 19:11-16, 20:1-6; Psalm 89:3-4).
+We believe that at the time of Christ’s return, believers will be caught up to be with Him, prior to the seven years of tribulation.
+Following the tribulation, Christ will return with His saints to establish His thousand-year reign on the earth.
+This reign will be characterized by justice, righteousness, and peace, fulfilling the prophecies of the Old and New Testaments (Zechariah 14:4-11; Revelation 19:11-16, 20:1-6; Psalm 89:3-4).

 OUR ETERNAL STATE

 Our belief centers on the doctrine of the resurrection and the eternal destiny of every person.
-We affirm that all men will experience bodily resurrection, the saved to eternal life, and the unsaved to judgment and everlasting punishment (Matthew 25:46; John 5:28, 29, 11:25-26; Revelation 20:5-6, 12-13).
+We affirm that all men will experience bodily resurrection, the saved to eternal life and the unsaved to judgment and everlasting punishment (Matthew 25:46; John 5:28, 29, 11:25-26; Revelation 20:5-6, 12-13).